Creative Cloud 2018

-ALTERNATIVE: Another method is outlined here in the Adobe Forums.
-Please note that this method involves code and is not officially supported by Adobe nor are we prepared to troubleshoot issues that you may face with this method.
+Another method is outlined here in the Adobe Forums.
+Please note that this methods are not officially supported by Adobe nor are we prepared to troubleshoot issues that you may face with this method.
 Please back up your project to a seperate hard drive before attempting this.

 Photoshop, Illustrator, and other programs